Britain's Got Talent - What time is it on TV tonight?

 See members of the public take to the stage while showing off their talent including dancing, singing and comedy to name a few.

+Ryland Petty leaves the Judges SPEECHLESS when @AmandaHolden and his friends from The Magic Circle join him on stage for one MAGICAL moment!

-Here's the one and only @davidwalliams dressed as a GOLDEN BUZZER! #BGT continues TONIGHT at 8pm on @ITV and @WeAreSTV pic.twitter.com/TF3e4AllPE
+Watch the full audition here: https://t.co/qjbwJHnIG0 #BGT continues Saturday at 8pm on @ITV and @WeAreSTV pic.twitter.com/08gFSMOSX6

+If your Saturday night looks set to accommodate the show, here’s the details you’ll need to know.

 What time is Britain’s Got Talent on tonight?